AlbertoFoti/FinancialPlanner/README.md

 <div>Font made from <a href="http://www.onlinewebfonts.com">oNline Web Fonts</a> is licensed by CC BY 3.0</div>

 ## License and Copyright
-© 2022 Alberto Foti.
+ï¿½ 2022 Alberto Foti.
 All Rights Reserved.